PHP Blog Guide

 • You want treatment while staying connected to family or home

-PHP may not be appropriate if:
+PHP may not be the right fit if:

 • You need medical monitoring overnight